 1 Agency/Group/Organization PRAIRIE STATE LEGAL SERVICES - ROCKFORD Agency/Group/Organization Type Service-Fair Housing What section of the Plan was addressed by Consultation?
 Homelessness Strategy Public Comment Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Organization was invited to view and comment on the virtual public hearing.
-Staff provided written comment which is included in the Citizen Participation Comments attachment.
-Organization participates in the monthly Housing Partnership Group Meetings.
-See AP-10 narrative.
+Organization was invited to the public hearing.
 Organization participates in meetings to address homelessness.
+During hearing process, City staff met with agency staff directly to discuss Fair Housing needs.
 2 Agency/Group/Organization NW HomeStart Agency/Group/Organization Type Housing Regional organization Business Leaders Neighborworks Chartered Member What section of the Plan was addressed by Consultation?
 Housing Need Assessment Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Organization was invited to view and comment on the virtual public hearing.
-Organization participated in meetings regarding federally funding housing programs.
-Organization participates in the monthly Housing Partnership Group Meetings.
-See AP-10 narrative.
+Organization was invited to the public hearing.
+Organization participated in meetings regarding federally funding housing programs and contributed as a member of the Mayor's housing initiatives group.
+Organization is part of ongoing advisory group looking at increasing housing production.
 3 Agency/Group/Organization WINNEBAGO COUNTY HEALTH DEPARTMENT Agency/Group/Organization Type Health Agency Other government - County What section of the Plan was addressed by Consultation?
 Housing Need Assessment Lead-based Paint Strategy

 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Organization was invited to view and comment on the virtual public hearing.
+Organization was invited to the public hearing.
 Organization participated in meetings regarding federally funding housing programs.
-Organization participates in the monthly Housing Partnership Group Meetings.
-See AP-10 narrative.
 4 Agency/Group/Organization Rockford Area Habitat for Humanity Agency/Group/Organization Type Housing Services - Housing What section of the Plan was addressed by Consultation?
 Housing Need Assessment Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Organization was invited to view and comment on the virtual public hearing.
-Organization participated in meetings and has had several telephone conversations with City staff regarding federally funding housing programs.
-Organization participates in the monthly Housing Partnership Group Meetings.
-See AP-10 narrative.
+Organization was invited to the public hearing.
+Organization participated in meetings, including contributing as a member of the Mayor's housing initiatives group, and has had several telephone conversations with City staff regarding federally funding housing programs.
+Organization is part of ongoing advisory group looking at increasing housing production.
 5 Agency/Group/Organization SHELTER CARE MINISTRIES, INC. Agency/Group/Organization Type Services-homeless Services-Health What section of the Plan was addressed by Consultation?
 Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Organization was invited to view and comment on the virtual public hearing.
+Organization was invited to the public hearing.
 Organization participates in meetings to address homelessness.

 6 Agency/Group/Organization ROCKFORD HOUSING AUTHORITY Agency/Group/Organization Type Housing PHA Services - Housing Services-Elderly Persons Services-Persons with Disabilities Other government - Local Business Leaders What section of the Plan was addressed by Consultation?
 Housing Need Assessment Public Housing Needs Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Lead-based Paint Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Organization was invited to view and comment on the virtual public hearing.
+Organization was invited to the public hearing.
 The City of Rockford is RHA's Responsible Entity for Environmental Review Records.
-Organization participates in the monthly Housing Partnership Group Meetings.
-See AP-10 narrative.
 7 Agency/Group/Organization Rosecrance Ware Center Agency/Group/Organization Type Services-Health What section of the Plan was addressed by Consultation?
 Homelessness Strategy